Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings: Introduction

-Before we proceed, a comparison between our identifying assumption and some of the related approaches in the literature is warranted. \citet{bonhommesauder2011} exploit a separable model of the potential outcome to identify the entire counterfactual distribution of the treatment group in a DiD design.
-By relying on restrictions on the outcome model, it is therefore similar in spirit to the identification approach in \citet{AtheyImbens2006}.
-The identification results in \citet{CallawayLi2019} exploit a copula stability restriction but on different objects than the ones used in this paper.
-They require the copula between changes and levels of the untreated potential outcome to be invariant across time for the treatment group, while our copula stability assumption does not restrict the evolution of the marginal distribution of the untreated potential outcome (Remark \ref{rem:CL2019}).
-Furthermore, our approach can be applied to repeated cross-sections or panel data and only requires two time periods, whereas \citet{CallawayLi2019} require at least three periods of panel data.

 We organize the rest of the paper as follows.
-Section \ref{Sec: Main-results} introduces the analytical framework, presents our main identification result, introduces the class of social welfare treatment effect parameters and discusses the structural underpinnings of our main identifying assumption.
+Section \ref{Sec: Main-results} introduces the analytical framework and presents our main identification results.
+Section \ref{sec:swtt} introduces the class of social welfare treatment effect parameters.
 Section \ref{sec:empirical} provides an empirical illustration examining the impact of minimum wage increases on the wage distribution revisiting \citet{Cengizetal2019}.